QuentinRa/blog.quentinra.dev/operating-systems/networking/protocols/ssl-tls.md

 SSL/TLS use a certificate allowing a client to ensure the authenticity of the other party.
 The other party will wrap their public key and some of their information in a **Certificate Signing Request** (CSR) 📝.

 They will send the CSR to a **Certificate Authority (CA)** 🏢, which is a third-party trusted by the client, that will issue the certificate.

+There are 3 categories of certificates: EV, OV, and DV.
 </div></div>

 <hr class="sep-both">